 At the start of the map, you receive the Blade Shrine.
 If you retrigger the mechanism that houses the shrine, you'll discover a pool of water that leads to the other side of a gate, where there's a switch to open that gate.
 Do this now so you don't have to later.

 The main hallway has a locked door and leads to a huge upright cylinder on the edge of a cliff.
 You won't be able to explore this area until you kill off droves of T'chekrik.
 Eventually, you'll reach a pillared room that has three options.
-The first option will be closed off to you as you approach it, the second option is a waterway, and the third option leads you upwards, back to the cylinder.
-The fastest route is to take the waterway first.
-Where the giant spider is, a dropdown route leads to an Amulet of X'chekrik.
-If you continue along the waterway, you'll find a floor button that opens a secondary gate at the beginning of the map for 45 seconds.
-You cannot make the return journey in that time frame, yet.
+The first option will be closed off to you as you approach it; the second option is a waterway; and the third option leads you upwards, back to the cylinder.
+If you take the waterway, after killing a giant spider, a dropdown route leads to an Amulet of X'chekrik.
+If you continue along the waterway, you'll find a floor button that opens a secondary gate at the beginning of the map for 45 seconds before reclosing.
+You cannot make it there in that time frame, yet.

-Now take the cylinder route, whereby you'll activate the cylinder (which rotates).
-A stone platform is attached to the cylinder, revolving with it, and if you jump upon this, you'll go around the cliff's edge and reach a rope that leads you into the cylinder.
-A T'chekrik will shoot at you, and you can shoot at him, but most of your attacks won't hit each other because of the cylinder's rotation (this is interesting to see and wasn't planned when I built the map).
+If you take the cylinder route, you'll activate the cylinder's rotatation.
+A stone platform is attached to the cylinder, revolving with it, and if you jump upon it, you'll go around the cliff's edge and reach a rope that leads you into the cylinder.
+A T'chekrik will shoot at you, and you can shoot at him, but most of your attacks won't hit each other because of the cylinder's rotation (this is an interesting physics effect that wasn't planned when I built the map!).
 At the center of the cylinder is a key.
 Once you grab the key, you'll have no choice but to drop into some water below.
 Once, you get out of the cylinder, you must crouch to avoid the revolving stone platform.

 With the key, open the door in the main hallway.
 In the small room are two busts that require amulets.
-The first amulet opens a door into the pillared room, thereby creating a route that grants you the ability to reach that secondary gate in 45 seconds time.
+The first amulet opens a door into the pillared room, thereby creating the route that grants you the ability to now reach that secondary gate in 45 seconds time!

 Beyond the gate is a room of spiders, wherein you'll receive the Grappling Iron.
 This device substantially increases the Ogle's mobility.
-One tunnel upwards leads to a button that opens a gate for 20 seconds.
+A tunnel upwards leads to a button that opens a gate for 20 seconds.
 I suggest you practice with the grapple in this tunnel, because if you make a mistake you'll only fall in water.
-Note that the grapple won't easily pull you out of water.
-Anyway, the 20-second gate is unreachable at the moment.
+Note that the grapple won't easily pull you out of water, so it's better to use it on land.
+Anyway, the 20-second gate is unreachable presently.

-Instead, take the tunnel that leads downwards to the underbelly of the mountain (a route that heretofore didn't seem like a route).
+Instead, using the grapple, take the tunnel that leads downwards to the underbelly of the mountain (a route that without the grapple isn't a route), but just death.
 You'll need to kill or avoid upside-down T'chekrik to reach the tunnel on the opposite side.
-This tunnel leads to a button that opens a gate that allows you to...well, reach that other button that allows to you open that other gate (the one that is open for only 20 seconds, pushing you to use that grappling hook like nobody's business).
-Eventually, you reach the cylinder again.
+This tunnel leads to a button that opens a gate that allows you to...well, reach that other button that allows to you open that 20-seconds-only gate, pushing you to use that grappling hook like a pro.
+Past the gate is the cylinder.
 A note of caution here: the grapple cannot latch onto moving objects, doors, or other entities.
-So you must wait for another revolving platform that takes you to a ledge on the other side of the cylinder.
-This ledge takes you higher still, so that you may return into the cylinder.
+So, you must wait for another revolving platform that takes you to a ledge on the other side of the cylinder.
+This ledge takes you higher still, and back to the cylinder.
 At the top-center of the cylinder is the second amulet, which you can reach with your grapple.

 After getting back safely to the ground, return to the small room and place the second amulet around the second bust.
-A path will open up, which isn't what it seems.
-Let's just say you wind up in a cavern with two doors (one locked) and some power-ups.
+A path will open up.
+You will wind up in a cavern with two doors (one locked) and some power-ups.
 When you're ready at full health and full armor, face the horde of T'chekrik that rain down upon you.
 This new area is the last main area of the map, which houses an embedded octagonal room.
 You may open the door that returns to the pillared room, but this is just for effect.
 To get into the octagonal room, follow the cliff's edge and use your grapple.
 Drop through the ceiling and defeat the giant T'chekrik female.

 After you pick up the X'chekrik idol and try to use it on a pillar, the High Priestess will shield the room and taunt you.
 Items and health spawn during your battle with her.
 There is a limit to these items, so don't be wasteful.

-After you defeat the priestess, she tells you that she has already warned the Fairburians about your intentions (although you might piece together that she hasn't told them everything...the beacon).
+After you defeat the priestess, she tells you that she has already warned the Fairburians about your intentions (although she probably didn't tell them about the beacon...).
 She mentions that Corvus is waiting for you, a bit of foreshadowing.

-Use the idol on the pillar quickly (unless for fun, you wish to take out all the appeared T'chekrik).
-You'll drop down into a cavern with a key that opens a door in that other cavern (you'll be lead back to the locked door).
-After a cutscene where the priestess pleads with you to change your mind, you teleport across the continent to Fairbury.
+Use the idol on the pillar quickly (unless you wish to take out all the appeared T'chekrik).
+You'll drop down into a cavern with a key that opens the locked door you're lead back to.
+After a cutscene where the priestess pleads with you to "give up your ignoble quest," you teleport across the continent to Fairbury.